PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 ### TLS Support

 The exporter can be started in TLS mode (HTTPS, mutually exclusive with the HTTP mode) by providing the X.509 certificate and key files in the command parameters.
 Self-signed certificates are also accepted.

+### Supported Headers

+#### X-Request-ID (Optional)

+The `X-Request-ID` Header, as used in the Purity API, may be used when calling the OpenMetrics exporter by using the HTTP Header `X-Request-ID`.
+It will then be passed and used when requesting metrics from the Purity API.

 ### Usage